 The car’s windshield was shattered in the crash.

 The driver remained at the scene after the collision and was reportedly cooperating with ongoing investigations.
 Pending their findings, charges may be filed.

 Been hurt in a pedestrian accident in the Boston area?

 If you or a loved one have been involved in a pedestrian collision in the Boston area, you may be searching for help and for answers during an overwhelming time..
-Kelly & Associates Injury Lawyers have proven experience helping people like you get the compensation for medical bills and other expenses and the justice that they deserve.
+Michael Kelly Injury Lawyers have proven experience helping people like you get the compensation for medical bills and other expenses and the justice that they deserve.
 If you’re looking for a pedestrian accident attorney in Boston, call us today at 1-800-LAW-GUYS for a free initial consultation.